PeterGSWhite/storegur/README.md

 https://www.python.org/download/releases/3.0/
 ```
 * Your own Imgur API Key (due to the nature of the app, I don't want people using mine and getting my access blocked).
+Getting a client_id and token only takes a few seconds:
 https://api.imgur.com/oauth2/addclient

 ### Installation